dogweather/forkful/content/en/c/html-and-the-web/sending-an-http-request.md

 ---
 date: 2024-02-03 17:50:08.096430-07:00
-description: "Sending an HTTP request involves creating and dispatching a request\
+description: "How to: To send an HTTP request in C, you'll generally lean on libraries\
-  \ to a web server to retrieve or submit data.
-Programmers do this in C to interact\
-  \ with\u2026"
+  \ like libcurl, as C does not have built-in support for web protocols.
+Here's a\u2026"
 lastmod: '2024-03-13T22:45:00.508708-06:00'
 model: gpt-4-0125-preview
-summary: Sending an HTTP request involves creating and dispatching a request to a web server to retrieve or submit data.
+summary: To send an HTTP request in C, you'll generally lean on libraries like libcurl, as C does not have built-in support for web protocols.
 title: Sending an HTTP request
 weight: 44
 ---